davidwalter0/k8s-jump/README.md

 A sample ssh per use config option might look like the following, to enable key only access.
-Ensure that the key type matches the key type used in the identity file and script/configure key_type, notice that this 'jumps' via a k8s-master-01.
+Ensure that the key type matches the key type used in the identity file and script/configure ssh_key_type, notice that this 'jumps' via a k8s-master-01.

 ```